Easy Fresh Milled Wheat Bread Recipe – 100% Whole Wheat

 Over the years, I learned quite a bit about baking, and given my inclination toward doing things from scratch, eventually that led to learning to mill my own flour.

 Mills aren’t cheap, but I started with the Kitchenaid grain mill mixer attachment to see if I could do it.
-The Kitchenaid mill has a learning curve of its own, but eventually,
+The Kitchenaid mill has a learning curve of its own, but eventually, I figured out a way to get good flour from it and I learned even more about baking excellent homemade bread.

 After about a year, I upgraded to my Mockmill 200 and it is hands down one of the best appliance purchases I have made, but I acknowledge it’s a serious investment.